-Collected data: A detailed guestionnaire is sent to childhood cancer survivors and their parents to obtain data about somatic, psychosocial, and mental health outcomes.
-For comparison, a similar questionnaire is sent to siblings of survivors.
-Questionnaire data are complemented with phone interviews to patients and are validated with information from general practitioners and hospital records, e.g. audiometric or lung function tests to validate hearing problems or lung diseases.
-A second questionnaire is sent to participating survivors to find out whether their health has changed over time.
-We invite subgroups of survivors for clinical investigations to paediatric oncology centres to investigate their lung and heart functions and we collect saliva and urine samples for genetic and metabolic analyses.
-Additionally, we collect data from municipal population registries to obtain vital status and date of death, and Swiss mortality statistics to obtain causes of death.
-This broad approach makes it possible to investigate prevalence and incidence of adverse late effects in Swiss survivors and to identify predictors for their occurrence.
+Collected data: We sent a detailed guestionnaire to childhood cancer survivors and their parents to obtain data about somatic, psychosocial, lifestyle, and mental health outcomes.
+For comparison, we sent the same questionnaire excluding cancer-related questions to siblings of survivors.
+We complete and validate questionnaire data with phone interviews with patients, information from general practitioners, and hospital records, e.g. audiometric or lung function tests to validate hearing problems or lung diseases.
+We sent a second questionnaire to participating survivors to find out whether their health changes over time.
+We invite subgroups of survivors to paediatric oncology centres for clinical investigations to assess their lung and heart functions and we collect saliva and urine samples for genetic and metabolic analyses.
+Additionally, we gather data from municipal population registries to obtain vital status and date of death, and from Swiss mortality statistics to obtain causes of death.
+This broad approach makes it possible to investigate prevalence and incidence of late effects and causes of death in Swiss survivors and to identify predictors for their occurrence.

-Response rate: For the SCCSS questionnaire survey, we contacted 4140 five-years survivors aged 0-<20 years at diagnosis, 2876 (70%) completed our questionnaire.
-Among the participating survivors, we contacted 1586 survivors with a second questionnaire, and currently 804 (51%) survivors completed the second questionnaire.
-This survey is still ongoing.

-We also contacted 1522 siblings of childhood cancer survivors, of which 866 (57%) participated.
+Response rate: For the SCCSS questionnaire survey, we contacted 4689 five-years survivors aged 0-<20 years at diagnosis, 3177 (68%) completed our questionnaire.
+Among the participating survivors, we contacted 1599 survivors with a second questionnaire, of whom 919 (57%) responded.
+We also contacted 1530 siblings of childhood cancer survivors, of which 866 (57%) participated.